Ionuț Radu: 2018–2019: Breakthrough season

 On 29 June 2018, 21-year-old Radu was loaned to Genoa with an obligation to join them on a full transfer the following season.
 Genoa Chairman Enrico Preziosi claimed the subsequent fee was €9 million, which made Radu the most expensive Romanian goalkeeper, while the financial report of Inter showed €8 million.
 The deal also included an undisclosed buy-back clause.

 After Federico Marchetti was used as a starter in the first four games of the 2018–19 season, Radu made his debut on 26 September against Chievo in the Serie A, managing to keep a clean sheet in the 2–0 victory.
-He was deemed at fault for several goals his team conceded in the next fixtures, including Cristiano Ronaldo's opener in a 1–1 draw with Juventus on 20 October and Alessio Romagnoli's late volley in a 2–1 loss to AC Milan on the 31st the same month; he was however encouraged by manager Ivan Jurić, who blamed young age as the source of his errors.
+He was deemed at fault for several goals his team conceded in the next fixtures, including Cristiano Ronaldo's opener in a 1–1 draw with Juventus on 20 October and Alessio Romagnoli's late volley in a 2–1 loss to Milan on the 31st of the same month; he was however encouraged by manager Ivan Jurić, who blamed young age as the source of his errors.
 On 3 November, he conceded five goals in a loss to his parent club Inter.

 Radu was nominated for Gazeta Sporturilor's 2018 Romanian Footballer of the Year award in late November.
 On 22 December, he saved one of the two penalty kicks awarded to Atalanta in a 3–1 home victory at the Stadio Luigi Ferraris.
 In January 2019, he was included by UEFA.com in a list of the 50 Best Young Footballers to watch for that year.
 Radu managed to stay the first-choice goalkeeper under three managers, and amassed 33 league appearances throughout the season.

 2019–2020: Return and fall out of favour

 In June 2019, after Genoa paid the transfer fee for Radu's permanent move, he was immediately bought back by Inter Milan for €12 million.
 He however continued at Genoa on another loan.

 In December, Radu was announced as the recipient of the 2019 Romanian Footballer of the Year award by the Gazeta Sporturilor daily.
-He appeared in 17 Serie A games before leaving Genoa in the 2020 winter transfer window, as a result of some unconvincing performances.
+He appeared in 17 Serie A games, before leaving Genoa in the 2020 winter transfer window, as a result of some unconvincing performances.

 Return to Inter Milan

-Inter Milan loaned Radu out to Parma for the remainder of the 2019–20 season, but he did not play in any game during his stint at the Stadio Ennio Tardini.
-The next campaign, he appeared in two Serie A matches for Inter as they became national champions of Italy for the first time in 11 years.
+Inter Milan loaned Radu out to Parma for the remainder of the 2019–20 season, but he did not play in any games during his stint at the Stadio Ennio Tardini.
+The next campaign, he appeared in two Serie A matches for Inter, as they became national champions of Italy for the first time in eleven years.

 In a rare start on 27 April 2022, Radu committed an error which allowed Nicola Sansone to score the winner in a 2–1 league loss to Bologna.
-That result dropped Inter to second place in the table, where they remained for the rest of the season behind eventual champions AC Milan.
+That result dropped Inter to second place in the table, where they remained for the rest of the season behind eventual champions Milan.